Microwave radiometry of a quantum-critical, hybrid Josephson array: Finite bias noise

-In addition to the analysis performed in Fig.~\ref{fig:fig3} in the main text, we also applied a driving tone during a temperature sweep.
-We measure resistance as a function of cryostat temperature, and observe the onset of resistance saturation occurring at higher cryostat temperatures for higher driving tones, as shown in Fig.~\ref{fig:addednoise}a.
-The cryostat temperatures at the onset of resistance saturation, as well as the calculated sample temperatures at base cryostat temperature of approximately $300-400~\mathrm{mK}$ are consistent with the analysis performed in the main text.
-The application of microwave radiation to the sample reproduces the saturating behavior of typical anomalous metal samples.

-We also apply a driving tone at lower frequencies.
-Shown in Fig.~\ref{fig:addednoise}b, we increase the amplitude of a $21.55~\mathrm{Hz}$ tone from $5~\mathrm{mV}$ to $1~\mathrm{V}$, corresponding to an increase from $5~\mu\mathrm{V}$ to $1~\mathrm{mV}$ across the lines of the cryostat and the sample.
-The low frequency drive also stimulates resistance saturation in this device.
-The sample is driven from a superconducting state to a resistive, anomalous metallic state, whose resistance saturation begins around $300-400~\mathrm{mK}$.
-This shows that a low frequency noise in an experimental setup could also produce behavior consistent with the anomalous metal.

-\subsection{Finite bias noise}
+\section{Finite bias noise}

-In Fig.~\ref{fig:fig4} in the main text we showed that the measured noise collapses to scaling behavior when plotted versus current, and not when plotted versus voltage.
-Here, in Fig.~\ref{fig:nocollapse}, we show that this behavior is reproduced in both samples.
+In \reffig{fig:fig4} in the main text we showed that the measured noise collapses to scaling behavior when plotted versus current, and not when plotted versus voltage.
+Here, in \reffig{fig:nocollapse}, we show that this behavior is reproduced in both samples.
 The dramatic collapse observed when sample temperature is plotted versus current is not reproduced when plotted versus Joule power.
-In panels a and e we plot the sample resistance as a function of current.
-In panels b and f we plot the sample temperature as a function of voltage, which does not collapse as shown for sample 2 in the main text.
-In panels c and g we plot the output noise power spectral density $P/k_B$ as a function of current, which also does not fully collapse as sample temperature does.
-In panels d and h we plot the sample temperature as a function of Joule power given by $P_\mathrm{Joule} = IV$, where the curves again do not collapse to the same extent as when plotted versus current.
+In \reffig[a,\,e]{fig:nocollapse} we plot the sample resistance as a function of current.
+In \reffig[b,\,f]{fig:nocollapse} we plot the sample temperature as a function of voltage, which does not collapse as shown for device S2 in the main text.
+In \reffig[c,\,g]{fig:nocollapse} we plot the output noise power spectral density $P/k_B$ as a function of current, which also does not fully collapse as sample temperature does.
+In \reffig[d,\,h]{fig:nocollapse} we plot the sample temperature as a function of Joule power given by $P_\mathrm{Joule} = IV$, where the curves again do not collapse to the same extent as when plotted versus current.